kptdev/kpt/site/content/en/concepts/architecture/_index.md

-Much like Kubernetes controllers, kpt should be able to read its previous outputs and modify them, rather than generating them from scratch -- e.g. read a directory of configuration and write back to the same directory.
+Much like Kubernetes controllers, kpt should be able to read its previous outputs and modify them, rather than generating them from scratch -- e.g. read a directory of configuration and write it back to the same directory.

-**Note:** This requires symmetric inputs and outputs.
+**Note:** This principle requires symmetric inputs and outputs.

 Dynamic logic may be written using templates or DSLs -- which would not support the read-write workflow -- by merging the newly generated template / DSL output resources with the input